shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-6.md

 ---
-Title : Yield Analytics 7.6
+title : Yield Analytics 7.6
-Description : ## Features
-ms.date : 10/28/2023
-ms.custom : yield-analytics-ui
-Duration Based Metrics -  For clients with Duration Based Metrics for video, we have introduced two new metrics to enable you to see earnings metrics at the proper duration.
-Now you can perform reporting tasks all
+description : For clients with Duration Based Metrics for video, we have introduced two new metrics to enable you to see earnings metrics at the proper duration. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
 ---

-# Yield Analytics 7.6
+# Yield analytics 7.6

 ## Features